rhymeswithvocal/digital-garden/_notes/feelings-and-philosophy/status-games.md

 status: seed
 ---

+## Why do folks play status games?

+Status games, besides sometimes having rewards like money or sex, are often about an [[assertion of self]].

 ## Are status games avoidable?

 Ironically, being anti-status game can itself become a status game. (e.g. hating on popular media to prove that you're not affected by popularity)

 ---
 ### Sources, resources, links